Check Online Application Status 2024-2025How to Apply Online 2024-2025Check Admission Requirements 2024-2025

 Denel is best known for its role as a proprietary supplier, or a company that is wholly owned by the state.
 Proprietary suppliers are only allowed to supply a single state or military with equipment.
 The Namibian government and Namibian military are the only forces that have used Denel products.
 This is quite different from Denel’s status as a partner provider, where it operates as a private company with a commercial focus.
 Outside of Namibia, it operates as a manufacturer of small arms, ammunition, and armored vehicles.
 The majority of South African operations are a commercial entity.
 The company was established in the Republic of South Africa in the 1940s and has since grown to become one of the leading manufacturers in the security sector.

-See Also How to Open a Business in South Africa
+See Also Farms for Sale in East London South Africa

 The Debate: Is Denel Trying to Dominate the Market?